Backseat Drivers of Alabama is a 501c3 Organization registered and operating in the State of Alabama.

 I mean the unified voice of all the passengers who depend on these services to get where it is that they are trying to get to.
 In an ideal world we would be able to trust in background checks, screening measures, and the general good behavior of our fellow man.
 But we don’t live in an ideal world.
 Sadly, we live in a world where we must fight tooth and nail to get people to do what is right for our wellbeing.

-Here at Backseat Drivers of Alabama we are hoping to explore new ways of Maintaining passenger safety, primarily through our planned “TPR Program” (Third Party Registration), our work to share safety tips with as many people as we possibly can, and actively seeking our any Predatory Drivers that are using these platforms to prey upon others.
+Here at Backseat Drivers of Alabama we are hoping to explore new ways of Maintaining passenger safety, primarily through our work to share safety tips with as many people as we possibly can, and actively seeking out any Predatory Drivers that are using these platforms to prey upon others.
+Soon we will begin touring our State's High Schools to speak to seniors about what they can expect when using ride-share services when they go off to college.

 Supporting Backseat Drivers of Alabama